liquidlight/lint/readme.md

 - `scss:lint`
 - `js:lint`
 - `php:coding-standards`
+- `lint composer:normalize`

 If, however, you want to run different linters (or lints with specific parameters), add a `lint` array to a `scripts` block in your `composer.json`.
-An example can be seen in the linter `composer.json`.
+An example can be seen in this git repository's `composer.json`.

 ### `self-update`